p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/SweetRice/techniques/Modify-theme-to-include-php-code/README.md

-# Wordpress - Modify theme to include PHP code
+# SweetRice - Modify theme to include PHP code

 ## Requirements

- - A valid **username and password** of a user with **admin rights** on the Wordpress.
+ - A valid **username and password** of a user with **admin rights** on SweetRice.

 ## Exploitation

 ### Accessing the dashboard

-Connect with a user with administrative rights on the Wordpress at [http://TARGET/wp-login.php](http://TARGET/wp-login.php).
+Connect with a user with administrative rights on SweetRice at [http://TARGET/as/](http://TARGET/as/).

 ![](./imgs/dashboard.png)

 ### Accessing the theme-editor

-Now access the theme-editor in "Appearance / Editor" at [http://TARGET/wordpress/wp-admin/theme-editor.php](http://TARGET/wordpress/wp-admin/theme-editor.php)
+Now access the theme-editor in "Theme" at [http://TARGET/as/?type=theme](http://TARGET/as/?type=theme)

 ![](./imgs/theme_editor.png)